mogrady-git/Useful-Tools-And-Resources/README.md

 *CDN Quickstart Links*
 - https://www.bootstrapcdn.com/ - BootstrapCDN

+*Req Downloads*
+- https://fontawesome.com/ - Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.

 *Frameworks*
 - https://getbootstrap.com/docs/4.1/examples/ - Quickly get a project started with any of our examples ranging from using parts of the framework to custom components and layouts.